A stop-motion sci-fi adventure FILM Ten years in the making

-Click the image below to purchase the film on Amazon
+Click on the image below to find the full-length film at Amazon

 The production was typical for stop-motion animation, which is to say, grueling.
 A typical animation session would begin at 10pm and continue until the sun started to peek through the windows the following morning, ruining the light.
 I averaged about 2 hours per second of finished footage.
 As tedious and difficult as the process was, there was nothing more satisfying than finishing a shot and watching a static scene and stiff creatures come magically to life.

 I would often watch a 6-second shot looping for 30 minutes after completing it at 5am, mesmerized by the spectacle I had just created.

 The dinosaur creature, Rex, was the first to be built and it was his design that embodies many of the wider themes of the film.
 The genesis was a shard of bone and teeth I found on the Florida coast.
 One day I looked at it from just the right angle, and a tyrannosaur looked back at me:

 Behind-The-Scenes video and experimental animation sequences I did to stave off the tedium.
 With more tedium.

 After photography was complete, I collaborated with a talented team of sound artists, composer, mixer and colorist to fill out the world with a full sound design, surround sound mix and beautiful picture.